hackclub/the-hacker-zephyr/logistics/webinar_notes.md

 # Webinar Notes!

-> These are a bunch of notes from questions that came up during our webinars
+_These are a bunch of notes from questions that came up during our parent webinars_

 ## 6/3/21